sdnxpt/Salus-it500-python-client/README.md

-# Salus-it500-python-client
+# Salus it500 python client
-python client for Salust it500 thermostat
+This is a simple python client for Salus IT500 thermostat.